Persistent Cost of Lipschitz Maps: On maps

-A source of $\epsilon$-quasi $1$-Lipschitz maps with non-trivial $\epsilon>0$ is given by the choice of functions subordinated to a given correspondence between metric spaces.

-\begin{defn} A correspondence between two sets is a relation between two subsets, $\C\subseteq X\times Y$, that in fact relates every element of the factors, i.e., such that $\pi_X(\C)=X$, $\pi_Y(\C)=Y$. \end{defn} When these spaces $x,y$, are metric we have a notion of distortion given by the supremum of the difference between the distances of related pairs, i.e.,
+\begin{defn} A correspondence is a relation between two sets, $\C\subseteq X\times Y$, that relates every element of the factors, i.e., such that $\pi_X(\C)=X$, $\pi_Y(\C)=Y$. \end{defn} When these spaces $X,Y$, are metric one can define the distortion associated to a correspondence as the supremum of the difference between the distances of related pairs, i.e.,

-Within this framework we may state the Gromov-Hausdorff classical stability and formulate the proof of our main theorem. \begin{defn} Given metric spaces $X$, $Y$, consider all possible correspondences and take half the infimum over their distortions to be the Gromov-Hausdorff distance between them,
+Within this framework we may state the Gromov-Hausdorff classical stability and formulate the proof of our main theorem. \begin{defn} Given metric spaces $X$, $Y$, the Gromov-Hausdorff distance between them is defined by,

-\end{defn} The alternative, albeit original, definition is to consider the infimum over all metric spaces $Z$ and isometric embeddings $f: X \to Z$, $g: Y \to Z$, of the quantity $d_{\mathrm{H}}^Z$ given by the Hausdorff distance in $Z$ of the respective images from $X, Y$.
+where the infimum is taken over all possible correspondences. \end{defn} The alternative, albeit original, definition is to consider the infimum of the Hausdorff distance between isometric copies of $X,Y$: